|

 1. Bottom board

 Solid bottom boards are great for keeping the hive warm in winter and may encourage earlier brood rearing.
-They also allow pheromones to stay in the hive once they’re released which assists communication.
+They also allow pheromones to stay in the hive once released, which assists communication.

 However, solid boards don’t allow ventilation which isn’t ideal when the weather heats up.

-Screened bottom boards are useful for monitoring and preventing pests like the varroa mite.
+Screened bottom boards are helpful for monitoring and preventing pests like the varroa mite.
 They also help ventilate the hive and stop condensation buildup.

 In cold climates, screened bottoms will make the colony work overtime to keep itself warm.